Sharjeel50/Brandworkz-Technical-Test/README.md

 API Gateway -

 - Serves as a entry point for the API.
 It is responsible for handling incoming requests, manages authorisation and routing requests.
-- API Gateway is resilient as it is built upon AWS global infrastructure, which is built on AWS regions and availability zones, so scalability and performance will not be a problem. https://docs.aws.amazon.com/apigateway/latest/developerguide/disaster-recovery-resiliency.html
+- API Gateway is resilient as it is built upon AWS global infrastructure, which is built on AWS regions and availability zones, so scalability and performance are not expected to be problematic. https://docs.aws.amazon.com/apigateway/latest/developerguide/disaster-recovery-resiliency.html

 AWS Lambda